Night of the Lepus: Retrospective

 In Horror Films of the 1970s, John Kenneth Muir felt it one of the "most ridiculous horror film[s] ever conceived", with a poor blend of horror and environmentalism that resulted in it being more of a comedy.
 He criticized the "primitive special effects", badly done editing and laughable dialogue, and noted that while the rabbits and actors are rarely seen on screen together, the filmmakers used obviously fake rabbit paws and people in rabbit suits for the few scenes calling for human/rabbit interactions.
 Like most critics, he pointed out that the rabbits were "cute bunnies" rather than "fanged, disease-ridden mutated creatures", but he felt the actors did the best they could with the material, and praised them for "[keeping] straight faces as they heroically stand against the onslaught of the bunnies".

 Home media

-The film did not see a home video release until October 4, 2005 when Warner Home Video brought it out on DVD, with the only special features being the film's trailer and different language and subtitle options.
+The film did not receive a home video release until October 4, 2005, when Warner Home Video brought it out on DVD, with the only special features being the film's trailer and different language and subtitle options.
 After this went out of print, it was rereleased on DVD-R by the Warner Archive Collection on November 10, 2011.

 Scream Factory later released a Blu-ray on June 19, 2018.

 A VOD featuring comedic commentary by Michael J. Nelson, Bill Corbett and Kevin Murphy of RiffTrax (an offshoot of Mystery Science Theater 3000) was released on February 7, 2014.